solita/solita.github.com/_posts/2017-04-07-making-software-testing-easier-with-clojure.md

 - software testing
 ---

 Your shiny new feature is almost complete.
-All you need do is simply to make sure that a few corner cases work properly by writing a few more automated tests.
+All you need to do is to make sure that a few corner cases work properly by writing a few more automated tests.
 But knowing the hassle it is to setup the tests and mock components, you are not very excited.
 Sound familiar?
 Obviously, it should not be this way; testing should not be more difficult than writing production code.
 I want to talk about 4 things in Clojure that have made writing automatic software tests a bit easier and enjoyable.
 And if you are not using Clojure (yet), you might get some new ideas to adopt to your current toolset.

 ## 1. Using fixtures for setup and teardown

-If I was about to test a big system with a lot of components, I would test individual components both separately and together.
+If I were about to test a big system with a lot of components, I would test individual components both separately and together.
 But I do not want to setup the whole system manually for every test, but to automate it.
 That's exactly what our current project team has done.
 The system is built from components using [Stuart Sierra's component library](https://github.com/stuartsierra/component).
 In the beginning of each test, we use **use-fixtures** function (found in clojure.test) to setup the testable system and all the needed components and tear down the system when testing is complete.

 ```clojure
 ;; Let's define a simple system with common components, such as database and http components.